PranayKr/Deep_Reinforcement_Learning_Projects/README.md

      The environment is considered as solved when the agent gets an average score of +30 over 100 consecutive episodes.
 # 2) Multi-Agent Reacher Environment :
-     There are 20 identical robotic arm agents each with its own copy of the environment The enviornment is considered as solved when all the 20 agents collectively get an average score of +30 over 100 consecutive episodes.
+     There are 20 identical robotic arm agents each with its own copy of the environment.
+     The enviornment is considered as solved when all the 20 agents collectively get an average score of +30 over 100 consecutive episodes.